UCL/research-computing-with-cpp/02cpp1/sec03ObjectOrientedProgramming.md

 - `getCount()` returns an integer _by value_, so it returns a copy of `count`.
 We can't modify `count` through this function or the value we get back from it.
 - `count` is now private, so if we try to access this directly from outside the class the compiler will raise an error.

-## Using Objects for Data Integrity
+## Class Invariants and Using OOP for Data Integrity

-An extremely useful aspect of defining a new type via a class is the ability to provide guarantees that any object of that type satisfies certain properties.
+An extremely useful aspect of defining a new type via a class is the ability to provide guarantees that any object of that type satisfies certain properties; such properties are often referred to as class _invariants_.
 These properties allow programmers to write programs that are more efficient and correct with less overhead for error checking.

 Let's explore this with some examples.